Strausss-com/Strausss-com.github.io/README.md

 |![alt text](A3.jpeg)|![alt text](A6.jpeg)|![alt text](A7.jpeg)|Hello|

 ## Arrival
+- Top code, Bottom code, key
+- Heating on
+ONLY  if instructed:
+- Washing machine water on in bathroom (counterclockwise)
+- Hot water on (fuse box opposite front door)
+- Water main tap on (under kitchen sink)

 ## Departure
+- All rubbish & perishables out
+- All windows closed except kitchen window slightly ajar (1 finger)
+- All inner doors open
+- 2xfans plugged in, timers synched
+- Fridge off and door open  (unless told otherwise)
+- Heating off x3 (unless told otherwise)
+ONLY if instructed:
+- Washing machine water off in bathroom (clockwise)
+- Hot water off (fuse box opposite front door)
+- Water main tap off (under kitchen sink)

 ## During your stay
 - Wifi password
+- Air

 ### Door
 - Lock
 - Curtain
+- Fuse box

 ### Kitchen
 - Dishwasher
 - Window: The window opens up on a 7-floor inner aeartion column = good air.
 Always leave this window a little bit ajar
 - Microwave: If the power strip was switched off and it is blinking,
+- Rubbish:
+- Water na

 ### WC
 - Open the tap slowly, the water pressure is high and the sink is tiny.